jmpu/webconf21-deepfakes-in-the-wild/README.md

 ## Request and Download the dataset

-In order to download Deep Fakes Dataset, please fill out the [Google form](https://docs.google.com/forms/d/e/1FAIpQLScrIbmoK12TnAdeMj9f33Xc-UD4YD5dPiXjPzLL3VoTEYYHOA/viewform?usp=sf_link) after reading and agreeing our License Agreement.
+In order to download the Dataset, please fill out the [Google form](https://docs.google.com/forms/d/e/1FAIpQLScrIbmoK12TnAdeMj9f33Xc-UD4YD5dPiXjPzLL3VoTEYYHOA/viewform?usp=sf_link) after reading and agreeing our License Agreement.
 Upon acceptance of your request, the download link will be sent to the provided e-mail address.
 For any questions or feedback, please e-mail <jmpu@vt.edu> with the subject [Question about the DF-W Dataset].
 You may untar the tar.gz files containing the dataset as follows:

 ```bash
 tar -xvzf XXX.tar.gz